By Kristen Moore and Torie Robinette

 39. Soak up the sun and relish stunning skyline views at Charlotte’s best rooftop restaurants.
 For killer bites, crafty beverages and unbeatable sightlines, grab a table at Fahrenheit in Uptown or The Peculiar Rabbit in Plaza Midwood.
 Honorable mentions: The Gin Mill in South End and Rooftop 210 in Uptown.

 40. Schedule a private swim party or add Open Swim days at The Quarry at Carrigan Farms to your calendar.
-Take a cool dip in the boulder-bordered water or paddle board, canoe, or kayak along the currents.
+Take a cool dip in the boulder-bordered water or paddleboard, canoe or kayak along the currents.
 Then pick up fresh garden veggies from the farm.

 41. Pack your pole and a bucket of bait for an afternoon spent at one of Charlotte’s many public fishing holes.
 Catch bluegill or largemouth bass at McAlpine Creek Park or catfish at Hornets Nest Park.
-For a professional fishing charter, book through Fish On! in nearby Denver.
+For a professional fishing charter, book through Fish On!
+Lake Norman in nearby Denver.

-45. For knee-slapping fun with a Queen City spin, get a front row seat to see Charlotte Squawks in full comedic force.
+45. For knee-slapping fun with a Queen City spin, get a front-row seat to see Charlotte Squawks in full comedic force.
 Picture “Saturday Night Live” meets Broadway.
-Add in local and national pop-culture, and you’ve got a performance for the books.
+Add in local and national pop-culture and you’ve got a performance for the books.

 46. Count the evening stars and Hollywood stars at one of Charlotte’s outdoor summer movie offerings.
 Round up the kids and catch your favorite family flick at the Movies Under the Stars series at Symphony Park.

 47. Show your pride as you join the city in celebrating its LGBTQ community.
-Celebrate diversity and unity at Charlotte Black Gay Pride’s annual summer event and at the Charlotte Pride Festival & Parade, each of which draws a diverse lineup of drag, dance, comedy and musical acts in Uptown.
+Celebrate diversity and unity at Charlotte Black Gay Pride’s annual summer event and at the Charlotte Pride Festival & Parade, each of which draws a diverse lineup of drag, dance, comedy and musical acts to Uptown.